RHC-CIT-128-SP22/project-eiwata/README.md

 - [ ] dialogue displays on the screen gradually with dialogue sound effects
 - [ ] when transitioning scenes, display fades into next scene
 - [ ] implement certain scenes where you can go back to a previous scene
-- [ ] game over screen asks if you wants to continue or quit
+- [ ] game over screen asks if you want to continue or quit

 ### Video Demonstration